m4sachi/glabs_c/README.md

 The File structure is divided into menu.c where the main function executed.

-Currently it have two sections and each sections sub routines are implemented in its respective files.
+Currently it have multiple sections and each sections sub routines are implemented in its respective files.

+For e.g
 menu.c  ---> Basic.c and Array.c

 menu.h ---> It have the header defnitions and global routine function calls.